Moetsuki/mm-lang/README.md

 # MM‑Lang Programming Language

-A small, statically typed language compiler written in Rust that lowers to LLVM IR with executable output via Clang.
+A small, statically typed language compiler written in Rust that lowers to LLVM IR or C and builds executables via Clang.

 ## Overview

 MM‑Lang has a C/Rust‑inspired surface syntax.
-Core features work end‑to‑end (tokenize → parse → codegen → link → run).
+Core features work end‑to‑end (tokenize → parse → codegen → compile → run).

 Test status: 38 passed, 0 failed (via `cargo test -q`).
+Tests exercise both LLVM and C backends for each case.

+## Backends

+Two code generation backends are available and validated by the test suite:

+- LLVM IR backend: emits LLVM IR, then compiles it with Clang.
+- C backend: emits portable C, then compiles it with Clang.

+You’ll see per‑test logs prefixed with the target, e.g. `[Backend=llvm]` and `[Backend=c]`.

 ### Fully working (tested)
 - Variable declarations with explicit types and assignments